SC allows liquor shops to reopen in Tamil Nadu

 This would ensure that social distancing norms are followed, the court also said.

 Several shops had to be forcibly closed as social distancing norms had been flouted.
-In several places, the police also had to resort to lathi charge.
+In several places, the police also had to resort to lathicharge.

-Opposition leaders DMK chief MK Stalin and actor-turned-politician Kamal Haasan had slammed the K Palanisamy government, saying the opening of liquor shops will lead to further spread of the virus.
+Opposition leaders DMK chief M K Stalin and actor-turned-politician Kamal Haasan had slammed the K Palanisamy government, saying the opening of liquor shops will lead to further spread of the virus.